ThinkportRepo/opentelemetry-solace-oltp/CONTRIBUTE.md

   --attrs "key=value"
 ```

+## Automated Releases with release-please

+This project uses [release-please](https://github.com/googleapis/release-please) to automate the release process. release-please analyzes commit messages (following the Conventional Commits specification) to determine the type of changes (features, fixes, breaking changes) and automatically manages versioning and changelog updates.

+How it works:

+- When changes are merged into the main branch, release-please creates a pull request proposing a new release.
+This PR includes:
+  - An updated version in relevant files (according to semantic versioning)
+  - An updated `CHANGELOG.md` summarizing the changes since the last release
+- Once the release PR is merged, release-please creates a new GitHub release, tags the commit, and publishes the release notes.
+- The configuration for release-please can be found in `release-please-config.json`.

+This automation helps to standardize and simplify the release workflow for all contributors.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE License - see the [LICENSE](LICENSE) file for details.